 Key mining regions

-• Western Australia: Home to the famous Pilbara region, known for its large iron ore mines.
+- Western Australia: Home to the famous Pilbara region, known for its large iron ore mines.

-• Queensland: Renowned for its coal mines, particularly in the Bowen Basin.
+- Queensland: Renowned for its coal mines, particularly in the Bowen Basin.

-• New South Wales: Hosts a variety of coal, gold, and other mineral mines.
+- New South Wales: Hosts a variety of coal, gold, and other mineral mines.

-• South Australia: Known for its copper, gold, and uranium mines.
+- South Australia: Known for its copper, gold, and uranium mines.

-How to find a mining job in Australia?
+How to find a Mining Job in Australia?

-Get discounts for your White Card course
+👷 Get your White Card in Australia (with discounts)

 Take advantage of special offers to obtain the white card and work in the construction industry.